ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 ### 4.5 Building a Pipelined CPU
 I won't go into detail here, just some stray notes from the entire 4.5 section.

-- A principle of CPU design is *circuit retiming*: changes to state representation without changing logical behavior.
+A principle of CPU design is *circuit retiming*: changes to state representation without changing logical behavior.
 An example of this is in the PC.
 In the ISA it exists concretely, but in an implementation it might be dynamically created via pipeline registers.

-- We must account for dependencies between instructions.
+We must account for dependencies between instructions.
 E.g. a cmp instruction relies on the output of a previous instruction.

 #### Branch Prediction
 Ideally, we should be issuing a new instruction per cycle, meaning that for each cycle the execute stage is executing something.
 So that means we need to know the next instruction right after fetching the current instruction.
 If the instruction is a conditional instruction, we can't know for sure what the next instruction will be, so we need to use branch prediction.

-- For conditional instructions, this is predicting that either a jump is executed or not.
+1. For conditional instructions, this is predicting that either a jump is executed or not.
-- For predicting the PC after a `ret` instructions is much more complicated as it could really be any word on top of the stack.
+2. For predicting the PC after a `ret` instructions is much more complicated as it could really be any word on top of the stack.

 #### Hazards
-Data dependencies / hazard: when an instruction relies on the output of a previous instruction Control dependencies / hazard: when the logic of an instruction is dependent on the output of a previous instruction.
+**Data dependencies / hazard**: when an instruction relies on the output of a previous instruction **Control dependencies / hazard**: when the logic of an instruction is dependent on the output of a previous instruction.

 ##### Avoiding data hazards by stalling
-Holding back one ore more instructions in the pipeline until the hazard condition has passed.
+Holding back one or more instructions in the pipeline until the hazard condition has passed.
 Done via no ops (called bubbles).
 Not very efficient.

 ##### Avoiding data hazards by forwarding
 Instead of waiting for writes to be executed, instead we can forward the value to write into a pipeline register.
 Requires additional data connections and control logic to the basic hardware structure.